What is Premenstrual Syndrome (PMS)?

 A severe case of PMS is called Premenstrual Dysphoric Disorder (PMDD) which may lead to significant loss of function albeit only affecting very small numbers of women.

 Natural remedies soothe PMS

-There are a number of natural remedies that may be effective at alleviate the symptoms of PMS.
-In all probability, there is not just one single remedy that may will address all the varying symptoms that women experience however there is one remedy, Viridian’s Magnesium, B6 & Saffron which does help to counter many of the symptoms.
+There are a number of natural remedies that may be effective at alleviating the symptoms of PMS.
+In all probability, there is not just one single remedy that will address all the varying symptoms that women experience however there is one supplement, Viridian’s Magnesium, B6 & Saffron which does help to counter many of the symptoms.

 Magnesium, B6 & Saffron supplement by Viridian Nutrition contains 200mg magnesium, vitamin B6 and Saffron extract to help counter some of the most common symptoms experienced.